IntelSmartEdge/docs/components/security/platform-attestation-using-isecl.md

 #### Signed Flavors

-Flavor signing is an improvement to the existing handling of expected attestation measurements, called “Flavors”.
+Flavor signing is an improvement to the existing handling of expected attestation measurements, called “Flavors.”
 This feature adds the ability to digitally sign Flavors so that the integrity of the expected measurements themselves can be verified when attestations occur.
 This also means that Flavors can be more securely transferred between different Verification Service instances.

 Flavor signing is seamlessly added to the existing Flavor creation process (both importing from a sample host and “manually” creating a Flavor using the POST method to the /v2/flavors resource).
 When a Flavor is created, the Verification Service will sign it using a signing certificate signed by the Certificate Management Service (this is created during Verification Service setup).
 Each time that the Verification Service evaluates a Flavor, it will first verify the signature on that Flavor to ensure the integrity of the Flavor contents before it is used to attest the integrity of any host.